Jewish Faculty and Staff

 No prior knowledge of the Holocaust is required for this class.
 Students at all levels, from first-year to senior, are very welcome.

 Department for the Study of Religions & The School of Divinity

 The Department for the Study of Religions (http://college.wfu.edu/religion/) and the School of Divinity (http://divinity.wfu.edu/) offer courses in the Hebrew Bible and Comparative Judaism courses, with additional courses being planned for the future.
 They also offer Biblical Hebrew, which meets the language requirement for Wake Forest students.

-Wake Forest currently has a faculty exchange program with the Hebrew University in Jerusalem and has hosted several of its distinguished faculty who have lectured on Israel, the Holocaust, Education and Science.
-Wake Forest has also hosted distinguished Jewish Studies faculty from other institutions who have lectured on Anti-Semitism, Jewish identity and other subjects.
+Wake Forest has hosted distinguished Jewish Studies faculty from other institutions who have lectured on Anti-Semitism, Jewish identity, and other subjects.

 Staff from the Office of Jewish Life, within the Office of the Chaplain, offers informal classes on prayer, on Torah, and on Judaism.
 Students are encouraged to ask questions and are given opportunities to learn one on one.

 Wake Forest boasts a graduate population of approximately 2,500 students, including the School of Business, the School of Law, and the School of Medicine.
 We welcome all graduate students to all our events.

 Dr. Gail Bretan